 What is our mission at urthware?
 To make naturally safe cutting boards and kitchenware without the toxic, synthetic and/or petroleum based chemicals found in most cutting boards.
-From our organic finishes to our all natural gum tree rubber feet.
+From our 100% Canadian locally sourced (100 mile) ethically harvested lumber, to our organic finishes, to our all natural gum tree rubber feet.
 We go out of our way to create products that are as natural as possible and healthy for your family to use.
 Why buy expensive organic food just to place it on either a plastic cutting board, a glue filled bamboo board (usually an untested glue) or a wooden board containing toxic glues (untested) or scrap lumber or lumber obtained in unethical ways?
 When you now do have a choice.
 Urthware, naturally safe kitchenware.

 Do your cutting boards contain glue?

 ALL of our All Natural Series cutting boards contain ZERO glues and ZERO petroleum based coatings.
 They are the most natural and safe cutting boards we can possibly produce.

 Our edge grain PRO series, our Lite Series, our Butcher Block Series, and some of our Serving Series DO contain glues.
 The glues we use are FDA approved for this purpose (vs many forign made cutting boards) and we use glue very sparingly as all of our boards contain very few glue lines.
 This is because we use wide pieces of wood to make our boards, this produces a very high quality cutting board without the need for much glue.

 The MSDS of the glue is available at the link below so you can make your personal decision as to whether you would like to choose one of our products that contain glue, or would like to purchase a glue free prodcuct from our "All Natural Series" line of cutting boards.